 Can I drive home after a plantar fascia injection?

-If your doctor performs a tibial nerve injection as part of the procedure, you will experience numbness in the ankle and the foot.
-Therefore, we suggest you avoid driving until the numbness disappears.
+If your doctor performs a nerve injection, you will experience numbness in the ankle and the foot.
+Therefore, you should avoid driving until the numbness disappears.

 Final word from Sportdoctorlondon about a plantar fascia ultrasound injection

 Most plantar fasciitis will improve with simple treatments such as rest, stretching, and foot strengthening.
 For complex cases, shockwave therapy is beneficial.
-A cortisone or platelet-rich plasma plantar fasciitis injection is an excellent next step, dependent on preference for challenging issues.
-However, evidence is trending toward PRP due to better longer-term effects without the risks associated with cortisone.
+A cortisone or platelet-rich plasma plantar fasciitis injection is an excellent next step.
+However, evidence is trending toward PRP due to better longer-term effects without the risks.
 Finally, we only consider surgery as a last resort.

 Other foot and ankle conditions: